pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/01_Basic_Migration.md

 - **Backup your system!**

+- Replace your `composer.json` with [this one](https://github.com/pimcore/skeleton/blob/master/composer.json) and re-add your custom dependencies.

+- Run `COMPOSER_MEMORY_LIMIT=3G composer update`
+If you encounter errors, please fix them until the command works properly.
+You can use `--no-scripts` to install dependencies and then iterate through errors in subsequent calls to save some time.

 - The [Pimcore CLI](https://github.com/pimcore/pimcore-cli) provides a set of commands to ease the migration.
 It is able to do the following: